Is There a Deadline for Name Change After Marriage?

 Your name doesn't automatically change the moment you get married, divorced, or secure a judge-approved court order, even with a certified document proving it took place.

-By and large, the name change process actually begins once the Social Security Administration (SSA) updates your name in their records, upon your request.
+By and large, the name change process actually begins once the Social Security Administration (SSA) updates your name in their records.

 The SSA plays a key role, serving as a root authority.
 Other agencies, such as the IRS and DMVs, rely on the SSA, while the SSA operates independently without dependencies.